maana-io/Q-guides/services/scientist/maana-fact-recognition-bot.md

-# Fact Recogntion
+# Fact Recogntion Bot

-## Fact Recognition
+## Fact Recognition Bot

-This service is used for extracting relations, or facts or triples, from text.
-The service is based on Stanford CoreNLP's Information Extraction library \([https://nlp.stanford.edu/software/openie.html](https://nlp.stanford.edu/software/openie.html)\).

-This service could extract information from the phrase "Alex bought a bicycle for 50$."
-And store a series of triples "Alex", "bought", "bicycle" and "Alex", "bought a bicycle for", "50$".
-The extracted information can later be used for filling in tables or reasoning.
-The fact recognition service takes in a kind, a field name, and then set of patterns to perform Information Extraction.
+The fact recognition bot calls the fact recognition service and reads the input data from kinds and stores the resulting data in kinds

 ## Assumptions